 Certifications and Degrees

-Employees who count Acute Care among their skills enjoy higher pay; the median for this group is $24.67 per hour.
-It's pretty common to find people here who know Intensive Care Unit; nearly one in seven consider it a key competency.
-Many workers usually know Inventory Management, Telemetry, and Cardiology as well.
+Employees who count Critical Care among their skills enjoy higher pay; the median for this group is about $22.39 per hour.
+It's pretty common to find people here who know Oncology; nearly one in seven consider it a key competency.
+Many workers are also familiar with Telemetry, Customer Service, and Medicine / Surgery.

 Benefits and Perks